willierhart/super-mario-dqn/README.md

 ## 1. Overview

 - **Train a DQN** in the [NES Super Mario Bros](https://github.com/Kautenja/gym-super-mario-bros) environment.
-- **Live visualization** via an OpenCV window: watch Mario’s actions in real time (optionally zoomed 2x for better visibility).
+- **Live visualization** via an OpenCV window: watch Mario’s actions in real time (displayed with a default 2x zoom for enhanced visibility).
 - **Continuous recording**: each frame is directly encoded into an `.mp4` using OpenCV’s `VideoWriter`.
+  > **Note:** The video is saved as `mario_run.mp4` inside a run folder automatically named with the current date and time in the format `YYYY-MM-DD_HH-MM-SS_run`.
-- **Graceful shutdown**: if you press **Ctrl + C**, the environment and the video file are closed correctly, leaving you with a playable recording.
+- **Graceful shutdown**: whether the training stops normally or via **Ctrl + C**, the environment and video file are closed correctly, leaving you with a playable recording.
-- **Checkpointing & Resuming**: Save and load model checkpoints (network weights, replay buffer, etc.) to resume training.
+- **Checkpointing & Resuming**: Save and load model checkpoints (network weights, optimizer state, training counters, replay memory, etc.) to resume training.
+  - A checkpoint is automatically saved every 5 episodes as `checkpoint.pth`.
+  - When exiting (even via a KeyboardInterrupt), a final checkpoint is saved as `checkpoint_final.pth`.
-- **Automatic Device Selection**: The script automatically checks for Apple Metal (MPS), NVIDIA GPU (CUDA), or falls back to CPU.
+- **Automatic Device Selection**: The script automatically checks for Apple Metal (MPS) on macOS, NVIDIA GPU (CUDA), or falls back to CPU—whichever is available.
+- **Multiprocessing Compatibility**: To avoid issues with process creation (especially on macOS), the script uses `multiprocessing.set_start_method("spawn", force=True)`.
+- **Logging**: Episode results (including total rewards and timestamps) are logged to a `log.txt` file in the same run folder where the video is saved.

 ---